Stream the 2023 show below

-The Facing Race Awards recognize anti-racism activists in Minnesota who challenge absent and harmful narratives on race, build solutions that unite instead of divide, and push for justice and equity.
+The Facing Race Awards recognize anti-racism advocates in Minnesota who challenge absent and harmful narratives on race, build solutions that unite instead of divide, and push for justice and equity.
 Through these Awards, we celebrate and learn from those leading the way forward.

-Watch the 2022 Facing Race Awards
+Watch the 2023 Facing Race Awards

 Advocating for Equity

-The Facing Race Awards recognize anti-racism activists in Minnesota who challenge absent and harmful narratives on race, build solutions that unite, instead of divide, and push for justice and equity.
+The Facing Race Awards recognize anti-racism advocates in Minnesota who challenge absent and harmful narratives on race, build solutions that unite, instead of divide, and push for justice and equity.
 Through these Awards, we celebrate and learn from those leading the way forward.

 The Facing Race Awards, established in 2007, are just one way the Saint Paul & Minnesota Foundation advocates for equity.
 Learn more about our narrative change and anti-racism efforts, and how you can join us.